Next Explore Capilano Night

 Whether your interest is to study mathematics as a purely intellectual pursuit or as a requirement for some other program, Capilano University offers courses from preparatory algebra through second-year university level mathematics and statistics to help you realize your goals.

 MATH 105 is a precalculus course specifically designed for students planning on taking calculus.
-It is recognized by post secondary institutions as a Principles of Math 12 equivalent.
+It is recognized by post-secondary institutions as a Precalculus 12 equivalent.
 MATH 105 receives transfer credit at all the major universities, except UBC-Vancouver.

 MATH 108 is a calculus course designed primarily for students planning to pursue a business or commerce program, whereas MATH 116 is oriented to the sciences.
 As enrolment permits separate engineering, life science and physical science streams of MATH 116 will be offered with each stream covering the same core content but emphasizing examples relevant to the associated applications area.

-MATH 101 is an introductory statistics course designed primarily for non-science students wanting to fulfill a science elective requirement.
-MATH 204 is an introductory statistics course designed primarily for science students who have already completed one term of calculus.
+MATH 101 is an introductory statistics course designed primarily for non-science students wanting to fulfill a science elective or "Q" course requirement.

 MATH 300 is a course designed for students interested in the connections between mathematics and the creative arts.
 Throughout history, mathematics has been used as a tool to study and to create a variety of works in music, literature and visual art.
 This course uncovers the math both in the forefront and behind the art.
 This course may be used as an elective for any degree program at Capilano University.
 MATH 300 does not currently have transfer credit at other institutions.

 View other courses offered

 Capilano University | 2055 Purcell Way, North Vancouver, British Columbia Canada V7J 3H5 Tel: 604.986.1911